acl-org/acl-2025/_pages/program/program.md

 ### Sunday, July 27, 2025: Tutorials

-Breakfast, lunch, and dinner are not provided
+Breakfast, lunch, and dinner are not provided.
 See detailed schedule in [Tutorials](https://2025.aclweb.org/program/tutorials/)

 | Time          | Location              | Description                                                                      |